Nonlinear soft mode action for the large-$p$ SYK model: The nearest neighbour coupling in the SYK chain at low temperatures

 We will identify $\mathcal{J}=\mathcal{J}_0$ from previous sections and define $\alpha\equiv\frac{\mathcal{J}_1^2}{\mathcal{J}^2}$.\footnote{This notation deviates from the convention of the literature, where the definition $\mathcal{J}^2\equiv\mathcal{J}_0^2+\mathcal{J}_1^2$ is used.
 Since we will take $\mathcal{J}_1\ll\mathcal{J}_0$, this is an unimportant difference.} In the large $p$ limit we can write the action as~\cite{Gu:2016oyy,Choi:2020tdj}:

 From the perspective of conformal perturbation theory, we have started from $M$ decoupled Liouville theories on the Mobius strip and added a bulk (marginal) perturbation $e^{\frac{1}{2}(g_x+g_{x+1})}$.
-To leading order in this bulk coupling and zeroth order in $\de v$ we can incorporate its effect by evaluating it in the reparametrised saddle configuration~\eqref{eqn:reparametrized saddle2}.
+To leading order in this bulk coupling and zeroth order in $\de v$ we can incorporate its effect by evaluating it in the reparametrised saddle configuration~\eqref{eqn:reparametrized saddle2}; see~\cite{Maldacena:2018lmt} for a more detailed discussion.
 Alternatively, our Ansatz for the field configuration in the IR regime~(\ref{eqn:final field configuration for reparam}) gives the same result.
 We get: